inemsia/Attendance-Recorder-Using-Facial-Recognition/README.md

 - Test more Siamese neural network model structures
 - Build a web application that can be used as an interface for the program
 - Finish debugging attendance taking function.

+# How to run
+You can run the program by running the main file (Jupyter notebook).